 Feedspot has a paid subscription plan that costs $24 a year, and it gives you an advertisement-free experience.

-Netvibes is another great RSS feed reader especially if you want to monitor your brand.
-As a standard it lets you add and follows RSS feeds but it has a trick up its sleeves which no other tool has.
+Netvibes is another great RSS news aggregation app especially if you want to monitor your brand and keep up with social media KPIs.
+As a standard it lets you add and follows RSS news feeds but it has a trick up its sleeves which no other tool has.
 It has magic potions.
 Let me explain.

 In Netvibes, you can use potions to monitor and track @mentions.
-This is a great way to check the progress of your brand.
+This is a great way to progress and build your brand.
 It even lets you track Hashtags of your choice.